kg4ydw/noacli/documentation/Readme.md

 will be initially sent there, overriding any other defaults set.

 Other possible special output targets may be added in the future.
-Currently stdout and stderr are both sent to the same target, but in the future, splitting them may be possible, although this can be done now using mechanisms available in the wrapper shell.
+Currently stdout and stderr are both sent to the same target, but in the future, splitting them may be possible, although this can be done now using traditional mechanisms available in the underlying wrapper shell.

 # Wrappers